mailchimp/content-style-guide/01-writing-principles.html.md

 * **Useful.** Before you start writing, ask yourself: What purpose does this serve?
 Who is going to read it?
 What do they need to know?

 * **Friendly.** Write like a human.
 Do not be afraid to break a few rules if it makes your writing more relatable.
-All of our content, from splashy homepage copy to system alerts, should be warm and human.
+All of our content should be professional, but informal.

 * **Appropriate.** Write in a way that suits the situation.
 Just like you do in face-to-face conversations, adapt your tone depending on who you are writing to and what you are writing about.